Mamir21/Password-Generator/README.md

 ## Screenshot

-Here is a screenshot of the login page:
+Here is a screenshot of the password page:

 .